 2. Check your sense of fair play.
 Are you a supermom by natural inclination, or are you picking up the slack for a too-absent partner or an abusive employer?
 Are you losing the chore war?
 Has your sense of fair play been violated, but you’re afraid to speak up?
 A State of the Union assessment will help identify what needs to be done.
 Tell us about it in your BIG BIG Book.
 We can help with that.

 4. Orient yourself to your supermom situation.
 Get a notebook, and review your commitments for the next month.
 What are your family and friend obligations?
 Community commitments?
 Personal growth activities?
 Volunteer or charitable work?
 What are your project deadlines at work?
 Now comes the hard part.
-Breathe deeply, and rest your mind on each commitment and ask yourself; is this a wise, or a necessary allocation of my time right now?
+Breathe deeply, rest your mind on each commitment, and ask yourself: is this a wise or necessary allocation of my time right now?

 6. Decide.
 Accept the limitations of time and space by not wasting either.
 One of my struggling supermom clients once told me, “I thought I had my sh*t together…but then I realized I couldn’t lift it anymore.”